yahayahu/video-timeline/README.md

 # video-timeline
-Timeline for html5 video with keyframes
+Timeline for html5 video with keyframes!